This blog is contributed by Burtch Works’ operations research and supply chain recruiting team.

 Many companies are also now integrating presentation elements into job interviews to assess potential hires, learn more about how to prepare for them here.

 I hope this information was helpful!
-If you’re looking to see if I have operations research or supply chain opportunities that might be a fit for your experience, feel free to connect with me on LinkedIn.
+If you’re looking to see if I have operations research or supply chain opportunities that might be a fit for your experience, feel free to connect with us.